 Welcome back to Rum Bunter’s weekly Pittsburgh Pirates mailbag

-As always, thank you to everyone who submitted questions to this week’s mailbag.
+As always, thank you to everyone who submitted questions and participated this week.
 Now, let’s dive in!

 That will do it for this week.
-If you ever have a question for the mailbag look for our Tweet each week looking for questions.
-Also, do not be afraid to ask on Facebook.
-And make sure you follow us on both Twitter and Facebook!
+If you ever have a question for the mailbag look for our Tweet each week asking for mailbag questions.
+Also, do not be afraid to ever ask mailbag questions on Facebook.